Sloan-Yang/Vimer_Mouse/bin/README_ENG.md

 ## Configuration: `options.ini`

-You can customize inertia behavior and key bindings by editing the `options.ini` file.
-If the file doesn't exist, the following default values are used:
+You can customize keybindings and inertia parameters via the `options.ini` file.
+If the file is missing, the script falls back to these defaults:

 ```ini
 [Inertia]